The Motu Public Policy Seminar series provides a forum for informed debate on important public policy issues.

 You can sign up here to receive email invitations to either our Wellington or Auckland seminars.

-You can find audio files and slides from previous Public Policy Seminars here.
+You can find slides (and sometimes audio) from previous Public Policy Seminars here.

 Our Public Policy Seminar Series is generously sponsored by The Treasury and Statistics New Zealand.